Kyoto is, undoubtedly, one of the highlights of any trip to Japan and it’s one of our favourite destination in the country!

 Kyoto Tower

-If you have some spare time on your two days in Kyoto, head to Kyoto Tower, an observation tower right in the center of the city near Kyoto Station.
+If you have some spare time on your two days in Kyoto, head to Kyoto Tower, an observation tower right in the centre of the city near Kyoto Station.
 The steel tower is the tallest structure in Kyoto, with its observation deck at 100 meters (330 ft) and its spire at 131 meters (425 ft).

 You can admire panoramic views from the top and even enjoy a romantic dinner at Kyoto Tower Restaurant.
 Last admission to the observation deck is 8.30pm, so we recommend visiting in the evening around sunset time.